UCPouchitis/web/_investigators/dion.md

 bio-photo: https://voices.uchicago.edu/rc2pouch/files/2019/11/rc2anton-e1573842309148.png
 ---

-[Dionysios Antonopoulos](https://www.anl.gov/profile/dionysios-a-antonopoulos) is a microbiologist studying how communities of microorganisms live and thrive together in a variety of environments.
+[Dionysios Antonopoulos](https://www.anl.gov/profile/dionysios-a-antonopoulos) is Assistant Professor of Medicine, Section of Gastroenterology, Hepatology, and Nutrition at the University of Chicago, and Interim Division Director at Argonne National Laboratory.
+Dr. Antonopoulos studies how communities of microorganisms live and thrive together in a variety of environments.